Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Examples and stability on STCMC foliations

 Hence, $\|s_{\ell}\|_{h}^{2}= \|K(\cdot, \nu)\|_h^2 $.
 The null second fundamental forms satisfy where $B$ is the second fundamental form of $\Sigma\subset M$, and $K^\top$ is the restriction of $K$ to $T\Sigma$.
 The Einstein constraint equations on $(M,g,K)$ take the form

 where the energy density $\mu$ and momentum density $J$ are defined along $M$ by Here $\mathrm{Ein}$ denotes the Einstein tensor of the ambient spacetime.
+The dominant energy condition in this setting guarantees that $\mu \ge |J|$.
 The canonical timelike normal vector field $U$ introduced in \eqref{vecU} takes the form

 Consequently,